Is there a way to stream audio via WebSocket and get Speech to Text results AND get a copy of the recording on Azure Storage?

 If not, is this on Microsoft's roadmap?

-This is a big enough problem for us that we are considering moving compute/AI platforms one way or the other, especially as we have to reimplement to Speech Service by end of year.
+This is a big enough problem for us that we are considering moving compute/AI platforms one way or the other.

 If you use the Custom Speech Service and the matching SDK (https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/) you can get the audio stream with the translation result.